svermeulen/vim-yoink/README.md

 `g:yoinkAutoFormatPaste` - When set to `1`, after a paste occurs it will automatically be formatted (using `=` key).
 Default: `0`.
 Note that you can leave this off and just use the toggle key instead for cases where you want to format after the paste.

+`g:yoinkMoveCursorToEndOfPaste` - When set to `1`, the cursor will always be placed at the end of the paste.
+Default is to match normal vim behaviour (`0`) which places cursor at the beginning when pasting multiline yanks.

 ## System Clipboard

 Another feature worth mentioning is that if you have `&clipboard` set to either `unnamed` or `unnamedplus` then Yoink will automatically record yanks that have occurred outside of vim.
 It does this by observing the `FocusGained` autocommand and then checking if the system clipboard was changed and if so adding it to the history.